osama-kadhem/Search-Engine-Tool/README.md

 ## 📊 Core Science Concepts

 ### Inverse Document Frequency (TF-IDF)
-IronMind scores documents by assessing term relevance, balancing the raw frequency of a word in a specific page (Term Frequency) against its rarity across the entire database (Inverse Document Frequency).
+The search engine scores documents by assessing term relevance, balancing the raw frequency of a word in a specific page (Term Frequency) against its rarity across the entire database (Inverse Document Frequency).
 *   **The Problem with Raw TF**: A massive page matching the word "life" 50 times isn't necessarily more relevant than a highly specific, quote-packed small page matching it 5 times.
-*   **The IronMind Fix**: The output relies heavily on dividing `TF` cleanly against pre-calculated document lengths.
+*   **The Fix**: The output relies heavily on dividing `TF` cleanly against pre-calculated document lengths.
 This guarantees fair mathematical representation across vastly different page sizes.
 Dynamic 10-word code-snippets are then extracted around the initial raw hit.

 ---